 - the means of entry into and exit from the excavation.

 Any construction work involving an excavation that is carried out in or near a shaft or trench with an excavated depth of greater than 1.5 metres, or a tunnel, is considered to be 'high risk construction work' and a Safe Work Method Statement (SWMS) must be authorised before carrying out the work.

-For more information on managing risks associated with excavation work refer to Excavation Work in the Code of Practice (the Code).
+For more information on managing risks associated with excavation work refer to the Excavation work - Code of Practice.

 A high risk construction work SWMS is a document that is prepared in consultation with the relevant persons and must account for the workplace-specific circumstances that may affect the way in which the high risk construction work is done.
 A SWMS must:

 - specify all hazards relating to the work to be done and risks to health and safety associated with those hazards

 - describe how the control measures are to be implemented, monitored and reviewed